 Explore it on Goodreads or Amazon.

-Other books by this author include Dates from Hell, Unbound, Something Deadly This Way Comes, The Good, the Bad, and the Undead, Every Which Way But Dead, A Fistful of Charms, For a Few Demons More, The Outlaw Demon Wails, White Witch, Black Curse, Black Magic Sanction, A Perfect Blood, "Pet Shop Boys", "Trouble on Reserve", Into the Woods, Holidays are Hell, Ever After, The Drafter, "Waylaid", The Operator, The Turn: The Hollows Begins with Death
+Other books by this author which I have reviewed include Dates from Hell, Unbound, Something Deadly This Way Comes, The Good, the Bad, and the Undead, Every Which Way But Dead, A Fistful of Charms, For a Few Demons More, The Outlaw Demon Wails, White Witch, Black Curse, Black Magic Sanction, A Perfect Blood, "Pet Shop Boys", "Trouble on Reserve", Into the Woods, Holidays are Hell, Ever After, The Drafter, "Waylaid", The Operator, The Turn: The Hollows Begins with Death

 Ninth in the urban fantasy series, The Hollows, starring Rachel Morgan, Pale Demon follows along with the general theme of titles twisted along Clint Eastwood movies, although it doesn’t have the same kick as the earlier books.

 In 2011, Pale Demon was nominated for the Goodreads Choice Award for Best Paranormal Fantasy.

 Harrison’s got us twisting in the wind with all the coils and snaking loops interspersed throughout Pale Demon.
 Rachel does make a huge impression on the witches and the council, and between her and Pierce, I suspect some changes to be coming.
 Then there’s Trent’s little surprise.
 Just how this is going to change elven futures is something for our own future reading.

 I so cannot wait until A Perfect Blood to find out what happens next.
 Ivy’s threats, the I.S.’s promise, Rachel’s new abilities, Trent’s reactions to Rachel and his young creation, the coven’s responses…oh man, it is going to be good!